SidewardsBanana/itd256/Curious Moon Notes.md

 ## In Orbit

-***NORMALIZE*** The Point of Normalizing a Database is To Reduce Repitition Which In Turn Disk Space
+***NORMALIZE*** The Point of Normalizing a Database is To Reduce Repitition Which In Turn Disk Space and More
 ***::some_type*** Change One Type To Another
 ***The First Rule:***
 >dates are always a source of pain.